GalahadXVI/galahadxvi.github.io/src/markdown/mitigating-a-massive-ddos-attack-the-24-hour-aftermath-that-haunted-me.md

 Cloudflare's DDoS protection proved highly effective.
 The attack followed a distinct pattern, allowing me to implement countermeasures by filtering out these specific requests and redirecting them to Cloudflare for handling.
 By configuring Cloudflare's Web Application Firewall to manage all incoming requests to the `/login` endpoint, I successfully mitigated the attack.

 Upon activating the firewall, there was an immediate and dramatic decrease in requests to the game.
-It was a seamless solution that effectively stemmed the tide.
-However, despite this improvement, complaints persisted about server slowness.
+It was a seamless solution that effectively stopped the attack.
+However, despite this improvement, complaints persisted about the slowness of the server.
 Initially, I attributed this to the server needing time to recover after enduring such a heavy load.

 As I accessed the server to diagnose the sluggishness, I immediately noticed that the CPU load had been consistently hovering just below 100% since the DDoS attack.
 This perplexed me greatly because I had successfully mitigated the attack, yet the aftermath seemed more debilitating than the attack itself.
 I was utterly baffled as to the cause of this unexpected issue.